 - 6.7 Longitudinal Moving Off with Cyclist Tests - 6.7.1.
 The cyclist test target (T) shall be located within the test area marked out as shown in Figure 2 of Appendix 1.
-The cyclist test target shall be positioned at the relevant test target starting point $(p{cyc})$ in Table 2 of Appendix 1 and face in the direction of travel and parallel to the longitudinal median plane of the subject vehicle.
-The cyclist test target reference point shall be at the most rearward point on the centreline of the bicycle. - 6.7.2.
+The cyclist test target shall be positioned at the relevant test target starting point ( $p{cyc}$ ) in Table 2 of Appendix 1 and face in the direction of travel and parallel to the longitudinal median plane of the subject vehicle.
+The cyclist test target reference point shall be at the centre of the bottom bracket of the bicycle and on the centreline of the bicycle.

+- 6.7.2.
 The subject vehicle shall be accelerated in a straight line to a constant speed of 10 + 0/-0.5 km/h, before entering the stopping corridor.
-The subject vehicle shall maintain a constant speed until the vehicle front passes the braking plane ( $p{brake}$ ) shown in Figure 2 of Appendix 1, before braking to a stop such that the vehicle front is positioned at the stopping plane ( $p{stop}$ ).
+The subject vehicle shall maintain a constant speed until the vehicle front passes the braking plane $(p{brake})$ shown in Figure 2 of Appendix 1, before braking to a stop such that the vehicle front is positioned at the stopping plane $(p{stop})$ .
 The subject vehicle shall be considered to have stopped when it has come to a rest and the vehicle is either no longer in a forward vehicle mode or forward gear. - 6.7.3.
-After a delay of no less than 10 seconds from the point at which the subject vehicle is considered to have stopped, the test target and subject vehicle shall be accelerated at the same time and in a straight line, on a trajectory parallel to the longitudinal median plane of the subject vehicle, to a constant speed of 10 -0.5 km/h in a distance of no greater than 5 m.
-The subject vehicle and test target shall maintain this constant speed until a total travel distance of no less than 15 metres from the stopping point is traversed by the subject vehicle.
-The lateral tolerance of the subject vehicle and test target $\pm 0.05 \text{ m}{7}$ .
-The lateral tolerance of the subject vehicle shall not exceed $\pm$ 0.05 m. while tThe forward separation distance between the vehicle front and test target shall be maintained to a tolerance of $\pm$ 0.5 m.
+After a delay of no less than 10 seconds from the point at which the subject vehicle is considered to have stopped, the test target and subject vehicle shall be accelerated at the same time and in a straight line, on a trajectory parallel to the longitudinal median plane of the subject vehicle, to a constant speed of 10 +0/-0.5 km/h in a distance of no greater than 5 m.
+The subject vehicle and test target shall maintain this constant speed until a total travel distance of no less than 15 m from the stopping point is traversed by the subject vehicle.
+The lateral tolerance of the subject vehicle and test target motion shall not exceed ± 0.05 m.
+The lateral tolerance of the subject vehicle shall not exceed ± 0.05 m. while the forward separation distance between the vehicle front and test target shall be maintained to a tolerance of ± 0.5 m.